react-native-elements/react-native-elements-app/README.md

 ### Deploy Web app

-First you must build the web app using:
+First you must set correct `publicPath` in `app.web-build.json`.
+Next you must build the web app using:

 ```
-expo build:web
+yarn build:web
 ```

 Once you have built it, you can see generated `web-build` folder.